Forever Yours - Our lives are enhanced by the people we love and by those who love us.

 Love that transcends.
 Love that lasts.
 Love that forgives.
 Love that lasts forever.

-She loves her job as Songbird Artistry's shop dog.
+She proudly carries on Arie’s legacy, spreading love as Songbird Artistry’s shop dog.

 Remember your loved one or let someone you care about know they are Forever Yours.
 Available on bibs, onesies, child shirts, and adult long sleeve, short sleeve or V-neck shirts.